MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 - What sort of images do you like and dislike?
 If you want images of people, tell us.
 If you HATE typical stock photography, tell us!
 (Although we hate corny stock photos too, and would generally avoid them.)

 - Are there any specific types of images that would best represent each part of your website?
-For example one website design client told us that they often present their work in a small group meeting with whiteboards.
+For example, one website design client told us that they often present their work in a small group meeting with whiteboards.
 This helped us to source more relevant images to illustrate what they do.
 Instead of generic pictures of businesspeople shaking hands or similar, we selected images of brainstorming meetings with people writing on whiteboards.
-Again, this wasn’t a MySimpleSite but applies equally to our cheap website designs.
+Again, this wasn’t a MySimpleSite or MySimpleStore but applies equally to our cheap website designs.

 Images that you provide